tomtom-international/speedtools/src/site/markdown/index.md

     find this package extremely handy.
 It provides a simple and efficient way to describe MongoDB "schema" transformations in a small Java DSL.

-* `com.tomtom.speedtools.tracer`

-    This package provides a way to generate "trace events" from a system, which are asynchronously and rate-limited sent to a remote MongoDB database.
-    These trace events can then be read from that database and serve as input for monitoring, reporting or real-time visualization.

-    The trace event system is set up in such a way that is can never interfere with the actual main system.
-So, if the trace database is down, or the link does not work, or too many traces occur, the trace event system will not take too many resources from you system, ever.
-    The nice thing about these trace events is that they are fully type safe, because they are implemented as Java interfaces (instead of, for example, log strings).
-The interface calls are serialized (by our own JSON/MongoDB serializer) and sent to a MongoDB trace database.

-    The trace event consuming party only needs to implement the interface methods in order to automatically "receive" the traces when they occur.
-The trace event system on the consumer side will call the registered trace interface implemnentation real-time.

 ### **SpeedTools REST** - REST API and web services utilities and framework

 * `com.tomtom.speedtools.rest`